bensheldon/island94-jekyll/_posts/2008-04-12-Progressive-Terminology-for-Discussing-Poverty.html.markdown

 **And a related example...**

-This is interesting to me because I work at a prison education organization.
-We have lots of materials that talk about "prisoners".
+"This is interesting to me because I work at a prison education organization.
+We have lots of materials that talk about 'prisoners'.
 An ex-prisoner recently called that word into question, saying that it was dehumanizing and he preferred to be referred to as a person (perhaps incarcerated person?).
 However, I work with a group of folks who deliberately call themselves Ex-Prisoners.
-So there's no easy answer. (thanks [Mea](http://www.partakers.org)!)
+So there's no easy answer." (thanks [Mea](http://www.partakers.org)!)

 **External Resources:**